Timothyxxx/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---
 Hello 🤗!
 I'm Tianbao Xie, an undergraduate student in [Harbin Institute of Technology](http://en.hit.edu.cn/), China.
 My major is Computer Science (Natural Language Processing for ).
-I have been a research intern in [Research Center for Social Computing and Information Retrieval (SCIR)](http://ir.hit.edu.cn/), [Harbin Institute of Technology](http://en.hit.edu.cn/) for more than one year, supervised by PhD. candidate [Libo Qin](http://ir.hit.edu.cn/~lbqin/) whose adviser is [Wanxiang Che](http://ir.hit.edu.cn/~car/).
-One of our work has been accepted to IJCAI 2021 (Survey Track).
-And our under-reviewed work received high marks in ACL 2021.
+I have been a research intern in [Research Center for Social Computing and Information Retrieval (SCIR)](http://ir.hit.edu.cn/), [Harbin Institute of Technology](http://en.hit.edu.cn/) for more than one year, supervised by Ph.D candidate [Libo Qin](http://ir.hit.edu.cn/~lbqin/) whose adviser is [Wanxiang Che](http://ir.hit.edu.cn/~car/).
+One of our work has been accepted in IJCAI 2021 (Survey Track).
+Another under-review work received high marks in ACL 2021.